rebelice/UNIX-System-Programming-Project/Project-Tools/README.md

 ## Introduction

 In this lab, we'll introduce some useful tools.
-You can skip some steps if you already know about these.
+You can skip some steps if you already know about them.

 ## Linux